couchbase/couchbase-lite-android/README.md

 ##### Optional: Maven repo URL: `http://files.couchbase.com/maven2/`

-NOTE: From 1.1.0 releae, Couchbase Lite Android is also hosted on **JCenter** which is default maven repository for Android Studio.
+NOTE: From 1.1.0 releae, Couchbase Lite Android is also hosted on **JCenter** which is default maven repository for Android Studio and **MavenCentral**.

 Optional: In the project level `build.gradle` file, specify maven repo URL.
 ```